scipion-em/docs/docs/developer/tutorials/creating-a-workflow-template.rst

 Launching the template
 ----------------------

-Scipion uses a command to discover the templates which it searches in its folders as well as those of the plugins and displays a list of them.
-The command is as follows:
+Scipion uses a specific command to discover the templates.
+It searches for files in both *[SCIPION_HOME]/config** folder as well as **plugin/templates** and displays a list of found templates.

 .. code-block:: bash

         ./scipion3 template

-The following window is loaded once the previous command is executed.
+The following window appears once the command above is executed.

 .. figure:: /docs/images/general/template_list.png
    :width: 750